 Important Information

-This document is marketing material issued and approved by Square Mile Investment Management which are authorised and regulated by the Financial Conduct Authority.
-Square Mile Investment Management are wholly owned subsidiaries of Titan Wealth Holdings Limited.
-The companies registered in England and Wales with Company Number 12391442.
+This article is marketing material issued and approved by Square Mile Investment Services Limited which is registered in England and Wales (08743370) and is authorised and regulated by the Financial Conduct Authority.
+Square Mile Investment Services Limited is a wholly owned subsidiary of Titan Wealth Holdings Limited (Registered Address: 101 Wigmore Street, London, W1U 1QU).

 Source of data: Square Mile, unless otherwise stated.